svelte-add/scss/README.md

 - You can write SCSS syntax in the `style lang="scss"` blocks in Svelte files.

+- You can write SCSS syntax in the `src/variables.scss` file.

+  Variables and mixins written here are automatically available to all other SCSS files and `style lang="scss"` blocks in Svelte files without needing to import this file.

 - You can write SCSS syntax in the `src/app.scss` file.

   This is your global stylesheet because it will be active on every page of your site.